-Analyzing an investment property can seem like a big task, especially for new real estate investors.
-It’s a good thing there’s a quick way to determine whether a rental property might be a profitable investment.
-Investors can figure out the value of a property and it’s income-producing potential by calculating the net operating income or NOI.
+Analyzing an investment property can seem like a daunting task, especially for new real estate investors.
+Thankfully, there’s a quick way to determine whether a rental property might be a profitable investment or a dud by calculating its net operating income (NOI).

-Understanding and using NOI in real estate is a helpful tool by itself, but it’s also key to other important formulas used by real estate investors to analyze and compare properties.
+Understanding and using NOI in real estate is a helpful tool by itself, and it’s also a key to other formulas used by real estate investors to analyze and compare properties.

 What is NOI in Real Estate?

 Net operating income in real estate is the money a property generates minus operating expenses.
-It is used to evaluate how much cash flow an investor can expect to earn from an investment property after operating expenses and vacancy losses.
+It evaluates how much cash flow an investor can expect to earn from an investment property after operating expenses and vacancy losses.

-There are certain costs that qualify as operating expenses and others that don’t.
+Certain costs qualify as operating expenses, and others don’t.
 Operating expenses that should be deducted might include property tax, insurance, repairs and maintenance.

 How to Calculate Net Operating Income in Real Estate

 The formula for NOI is generally accepted and used by real estate investors to determine the potential rental income of a property.
-Use the following formula to calculate NOI:
+The formula is:

 NOI = Gross Operating Income – Operating Expenses

-In order to understand exactly how to come up with an investment property’s NOI, first we need to define gross operating income.
-Then we’ll outline what qualifies as an operating expense.
+To understand exactly how to calculate an investment property’s NOI, we first need to define gross operating income.
+Then, we’ll outline what qualifies as an operating expense.

-Gross Operating Income or GOI is the amount of rental income earned from an investment property.
+Gross Operating Income, or GOI, is the rental income earned from an investment property.
 GOI can include fees or any other revenue produced by the rental property.

 The following expenses would be considered qualified operating expenses when calculating net operating income: